This PDF is the current document as it appeared on Public Inspection on 12/01/2014 at 08:45 am.

 The Secretary of Veterans Affairs, or designee, approved this document and authorized the undersigned to sign and submit the document to the Office of the Federal Register for publication electronically as an official document of the Department of Veterans Affairs.
 Jose D. Riojas, Chief of Staff, Department of Veterans Affairs, approved this document on November 21, 2014, for publication.Start List of Subjects

 List of Subjects in 38 CFR Part 3

 - Radioactive materials

-Chief Impact Analyst, Office of Regulation Policy & Management, Office of the General Counsel, Department of Veterans Affairs.
+Acting Director, Office of Regulation Policy & Management, Office of the General Counsel, U.S. Department of Veterans Affairs.

-For the reasons set forth in the preamble, VA amends 38 CFR part 3 as follows:Start Part
+For the reasons set out in the preamble, the Department of Veterans Affairs proposes to amend 38 CFR part 3 as follows:Start Part

 Subpart A—Pension, Compensation, and Dependency and Indemnity CompensationEnd Part Start Amendment Part

 1. The authority citation for part 3, subpart A continues to read as follows:End Amendment Part Start Amendment Part